 Provides the means of carrying the message of Alcoholics Anonymous to the alcoholic who still suffers when they reach out for help through the A.A. hotline listed in the phone book.
 The District works in cooperation with the Jackson County Central Office to carry out this responsibility.

-Treatment Facilities (TF)
+Cooperation w/ Treatment Facilities (CTF)

 Coordinates the work of individual A.A. members and groups who carry the message to alcoholics in treatment facilities, and works to clarify what A.A. can and cannot do, within the Traditions, to help alcoholics in treatment.